 4. You’re drained from stressing out about them liking you: I’m a firm believer that the body never lies.
 You’ll feel it when a relationship is taking your power away.
 It’s one of the biggest energy sappers out there because it triggers deep emotions.
 If you’re tired, drained, and irritable, you need to pay attention because it’s your body’s cry for help.
 In addition to feelings of deprivation, you may experience anxiety from fears of them losing interest in you.
 You’ll do whatever it takes to make them like you – this can mess with your head and leave you feeling unbalanced.

 5. You’re resentful because you’re constantly giving and getting nothing back: The mechanism of ‘give and take’ is inherent to all relationships.
 You receive something after you’ve offered something.
 When the balance is broken, resentment arises in one or both partners.
 If you’re in a relationship where you’re always giving, and the other person is selfishly receiving, you can be sure you’re losing power.
 Being a caring and considerate person is admirable, but if you’re continually prioritizing the needs of others above your own, you’ll feel neglected and shortchanged.
-The injustice and feelings of unfairness can leave you feeling like a victim.

 The quality of the relationships that you have in your life reflects the quality of the relationship that you have with yourself.
 When you believe that you are worthy of love and that you deserve someone who will treat you with respect and dignity, you’ll no longer tolerate bad behavior.
 Know that your heart is precious, and whoever you share it with should prove that they see the value in what you have to offer.
 They must be willing to give you a piece of their heart in return.

 Question for you: Are you, or have you ever been in a relationship where you gave away your power?
 How did it make you feel?
 What did you learn from it?

 Did you like this post?
 Sign up below, and I’ll send you more awesome posts like this every week